LAFC wins home debut, beats Seattle 1-0 on Ciman's late goal

+"There was a lot of excitement, and everybody felt it," Ciman said.
+"We really wanted to give it back to the fans.
+I realize the goalkeeper did a bit of a mistake, but you have to try, and I did."

-Tyler Miller made three saves to earn the shutout for LAFC, but the Major League Soccer expansion team seemed headed to its first scoreless draw in the first home game in franchise history before its Belgian captain lined up a free kick in the final minute of play.
+Tyler Miller made three saves to earn the shutout for LAFC, but Major League Soccer's 23rd team seemed headed to its first scoreless draw before its Belgian captain lined up a free kick in the final minute of play.

-Seattle goalkeeper Stefan Frei crouched to make the save after Ciman's kick cleared the wall, but Frei simply couldn't hang on.
-The ball hit the net and electrified the sellout crowd of 22,000.

-Those mostly black-and-gold-clad fans serenaded LAFC throughout the first game in its beautiful new home.
+Frei simply couldn't hang on to the low, moving ball, and the first goal in stadium history electrified the sellout crowd of 22,000 mostly black-and-gold-clad fans, which serenaded LAFC throughout the evening.

+"What a stadium, what a crowd," LAFC coach Bob Bradley said.
+"It's nice not to have to inaugurate this wonderful place with a 0-0.
+So maybe somebody was looking down on us."

 A diverse ownership group including Asian billionaires and American entertainers and sports celebrities built a privately funded stadium and a suburban training facility while putting together a roster with plans for immediate trophy contention.